MinhTamCK/codepi.xyz/source/_posts/is-frontend-dead-the-evolution-you-cant-ignore.md

 image: https://media.daily.dev/image/upload/s--qWpsjIzH--/f_auto/v1763643150/posts/XUpTIRT4J?_a=BAMAK+ZW0
 comments: false
 ---
-Here is the **markdown-formatted version** of your entire text, clean and ready to use:

----

 # **Is Frontend Dead?
 The Evolution You Can't Ignore**

 What do they really mean when they say **“Frontend is over”?** – and why it’s actually a massive opportunity.